hiiamboris/red-cli-gitlab-mirror/README.md

 If Red one day starts supporting default argument values in function spec, we will be able to infer defaults from it automatically, for the help text.

-Same for **conflicting options**.
-Document it in docstrings if required.
-Resolve in Red on case to case basis.

 **Example or commentary text** that commands often print at the end of their help can be printed manually.
 It's usually too long to appear in a docstring, and although we may repurpose `return:` docstring for that, I don't see it as a particularly bright idea.